cameraui/docs/detection/training.md

 ## Submitting to the pool

-The submit button in the floating button group at the bottom right sends every verified frame of the selected camera.
-It stays greyed out until a frame is verified, and the filter next to the search (**All**, **New**, **Verified**) does not narrow it.
-To send only some of them, **Select candidates** starts the selection, then tick the frames and submit them with the cloud button.
-The upload runs in the background, a banner shows the progress, and each submitted frame leaves the local list.
+The submit button at the bottom right sends every verified frame of the selected camera, whatever the list filter shows.
+To send only some, use **Select candidates**.
+Submitted frames leave the local list.
 Submitting requires your server to be signed in to [camera.ui Cloud](/remote/cloud).

 **My contributions** in the toolbar lists everything you have submitted, with the frame, its labels, and whether it is still waiting (**Submitted**) or already used (**In training**).
 Images and labels are tied to your cameraui.com account; deleting a contribution removes it from the pool.